thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 Rationale:

-* `a1` `b1` and `c1` formed the first batch which got closed with the batching timeout at `T180`
+* `a1` `b1` and `c1` formed the first batch which got closed with the batching timeout at `T170`
+* When a duplicate of `c1:140` is received at `T160`, it's rejected because it's a duplicate.
-* `d1:t190@T210` would trigger the creation of a new batch with the batching window `t190-t240` and a batching timeout at `T260`.
+* `d1:t190@T210` would trigger the creation of a new batch with the batching window `t170-t220` and a batching timeout at `T240`.
-* When a duplicate of `c1:t130` is received at `T220` while building this second batch, it needs to be rejected because it is too old to be fit into the current batch's batching window.
-It was not rejected because it was a duplicate, but because it was too old.
-But, if the same message was delivered while the first batch was active, it would have still been rejected, not based on its event timestamp, but because it was a duplicate of the existing `c1` in batch1.
+* When a duplicate of `c1:t140` is received at `T220` while building this second batch, it needs to be rejected because it is too old to be fit into the current batch's batching window.

 ### UC5: Receiving older unbatched messages after starting a new batch